 - Number of PhD students

 KPIs about lab condition

 Keeping the lab in good condition is the basic requirement to ensure you produce high-quality data.
-In this set of KPIs, you will measure how you’re doing in terms of processes, inventory and environment.
-By keeping an eye on this KPIs you can quickly spot if there’s a poor performing component in your well-oiled machine and act on it.
+In this set of KPIs, you will measure how you’re doing in terms of processes, inventory, and environment.
+By keeping an eye on these KPIs you can quickly spot if there’s a poor performing component in your well-oiled machine and act on it.
 These KPIs are similar for all types of laboratories.

 Examples of KPIs related to processes:

-- turn-around-time for the analyses,
+- Turn-around-time for the analyses

-- uptime of devices,
+- Uptime of devices

-- total space and free space on ELN or LIMS storage,
+- Total space and free space on ELN or LIMS storage

-- uptime of ELN or LIMS.
+- Uptime of ELN or LIMS

 Inventory KPIs will tell you more about the consumables and equipment status.
 Some devices already have internal sensors that can tell you about their performance.
 You should also monitor the space in storage rooms and refrigerators.